 And I just - I really feel like one person can make a huge difference if they just, like, believe what their heart tells them - and, you know, my mom's parents loving my dad and just bringing him in.
 And, you know, there was a lot of that going on.
 And this is the middle of North Carolina in the '70s.
 You know, I mean, they couldn't even get married in Greensboro.
 I mean, it's just...

 GROSS: They couldn't get married in Greensboro?

 GIDDENS: Yes.
 That's what I was told.
-Like, they had to go to Winston to get married.
-I mean, this is three years after love - the Loving decision they got married.
+Like, they had to go to Winston (laughter) to get married.
+I mean, this is three years after the Loving decision - they got married, yeah.

-GROSS: ...The Supreme Court decision made it that outlawed all of the anti-miscegenation laws...
+GROSS: ...That made it - that outlawed all of the anti-miscegenation laws, the laws...

-GROSS: ...The laws that made it impossible, like, illegal for black and a white person to marry. ****
+GROSS: ...That made it impossible, like, illegal for a Black and a white person to marry.

 GIDDENS: Yeah.
-My mom - she is a - she's a - she has had a partner for many years, my other mom.
-And - I got a lot of moms.
-And they recently got married in North Carolina, now that it's legal, hopefully will continue to be.
-And I grew up, you know, because my - obviously my mom and my dad got divorced when I was very, very young.
+My mom, she's a part - she's had a partner for many years, my other mom, Ann (ph) - (laughter).
+I got a lot of moms.
+And they recently got married in North Carolina now that it's legal - hopefully will continue to be.
+And I grew up, you know - 'cause my - obviously, my mom and my dad got divorced when I was very, very young.
 And that's just been part of my life.
 You know, I didn't - I've never really thought about it.
-It's just my mom.
+It was just my mom.

 GROSS: How old were you when she came out?

 GIDDENS: Well, I don't - you know, I don't know if she's ever, like, announced - she just lived her life.
 I think there was one day I realized, like, oh, that's Mom's girlfriend (laughter).
 You know what I mean?